 Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

-According to the former chief of the press service of the Ministry of Defense, military observer Viktor Barants, the Russian authorities were quick to adopt the Bulava missile system for use by the naval strategic nuclear forces of the Russian Federation.
-The expert said that with his statements about how the missile will be delivered to the army, Nikolai Makarov, the head of the General Staff, caused a horse-fawning from experts.
-At the same time, other military analysts disagree with Baranz, who criticizes the hasty decision on the Bulava.
+According to the former head of the press service of the Ministry of Defense, military observer Viktor Baranets, the Russian authorities rushed to adopt the Russian naval strategic nuclear forces into service rocket complex "Bulava".
+The expert said that Nikolai Makarov, Chief of the General Staff, made experts "neigh like horses" with his statements about how the missile will be delivered to the army.
+At the same time, other military analysts do not agree with Baranets, who criticizes the haste of the decision regarding "Bulava".

 Alexander Sukhorukov, First Deputy Minister of Defense of the Russian Federation, reported on the upcoming adoption of the Bulava missile complex for the armament of the Russian army.
 According to him, Russian President Dmitry Medvedev has already prepared a corresponding decree.